silverwind/droppy/README.md

 $ [sudo] npm install -g droppy
 $ droppy start
 ```
 By default, droppy's home folder will be created in `~/.droppy`.
 For how to change this path, as well as other options, see `droppy help`.
-To edit the config, run `droppy config` after the server has stared up once to generate the config file.
+To edit the config, run `droppy config` after the server has started up at least once to generate the config file.

 Once intialized, the server will listen on [http://localhost:8989/](http://localhost:8989/).
 On first startup, a prompt for a username and password for the first account will appear.